Starbuck7410/ComputerProject/README.md

 ## Future additions

 ### Add support for additional features:
- - "puts" assembly function to print text onto the screen for brainfuck
  - Add a keyboard interrupt in two of the reserved hwregisters
+ - Optimizations for the brainfuck interpreter

 ### Publish and improve documentation
 I do not want to publish the documentation as is, so I need to tell an LLM to transcribe it to a more readable markdown format, and then add my own features in the documentation.